Who is Anna Delvey? The remarkable true story of the fake socialite

 The series follows journalist Vivian Kent (played by Anna Chlumsky) as she investigates Delvey (played by Julia Garner), a Russian-born German socialite who scammed banks, hotels and rich acquaintances out of hundreds of thousands of dollars.

-Viewers will see Delvey during the highest and lowest points of her con artist career.
-A trailer released in January showed scenes of Delvey telling Kent her story while wearing prison clothes, juxtaposed against her living lavishly, laying down wads of dollar bills and accusing a friend of being “so dramatic” when they plead Delvey to pay them back.
+The series shows Delvey during the highest and lowest points of her con artist career.
+In the series we see Delvey telling Kent her story while wearing prison clothes, juxtaposed against her living lavishly, laying down wads of dollar bills and accusing a friend of being “so dramatic” when they plead Delvey to pay them back.

-Garner, as Delvey, narrated the trailer: “People are painting a public picture of me as a criminal.
+Garner, as Delvey, narrated the trailer which dropped in January: “People are painting a public picture of me as a criminal.
 That’s not my story.”

 But who is Anna Delvey, and what did she do?